 There are a number of study abroad opportunities both within and outside of the Honors College.
 As an Honors College student, you have a number of study abroad opportunities each year.
 Examples of trips include education and medical service trips in rural Panama, a semester spent learning in England, and helping to build schools in Peru, and teaching in a Leadership Academy for youth in St. Lucia.
 The College offers scholarship opportunities for these trips.

 Does the College offer housing options?

-Yes, you can apply to live in the Honors Living Learning Community (LLC), located in Juniper-Poplar and Magnolia D. To learn about applying to live in the Honors LLC, please click here.
+Yes, you can apply to live in the Honors Living Learning Community (LLC), located in Summit Hall.
+To learn about applying to live in the Honors LLC, please click here.

 Once admitted to the Honors College, how do I remain in it/what are the requirements?

 To remain in good academic standing in the Honors College and to graduate, you must have a 3.25 or higher GPA.
 If your GPA falls between a 2.75 and 3.25, you are placed on academic probation.
 Once it falls below a 2.75, you are dismissed from the College.